 The origin of Chess is mysterious, convoluted, and a subject of endless debate.
 India, China, and Persia are often given credit, though there is no solid consensus and likely, there never will be.
 So the question remains, who invented chess?

 Unfortunately, no one knows who invented chess or if there was even a single individual responsible for its inception.
-According to Wikipedia, the earliest predecessor of chess originated in India by the 7th century CE.
+According to Wikipedia, the earliest predecessor of chess originated in India in the 7th century CE.

 What makes the history of chess so exciting, is the countless legends, tales, and myths that surround it, as well as the interesting variations of the game.
 Chess evolved as it traveled West along trade routes, conquests, and immigration, eventually becoming the game we understand today.